-The Finance and Audit Committee currently consists of two members.
+The Finance, Audit and Risk Committee currently consists of two members.
 Members are appointed by the Board from amongst the Directors.
-Mr. Harrison is the current Chair of the Finance and Audit Committee.
+During the 2024 financial year, Mr. Harrison was the Chair of the Finance, Audit and Risk Committee.
+Ms. Adelaide McDonald was also a member.
 All members can read and understand financial statements and are otherwise financially literate.
-The details of the member's qualifications may be found in their Director profiles as published on the Company's website.
+The details of the member's qualifications may be found in their Director profiles as published on the Company's website and in the Company's 2024 Annual Report.